 Once it has defined its SBUs, management must decide how to allocate corporate resources to each unit.
-This is often done by assessing each SBU's competitive advantage and the attractiveness of the market in which it operates.
+12 This is often done by assessing each SBU's competitive advantage and the attractiveness of the market in which it operates.
 When assessing individual business units, a company might also consider existing synergies among them.
 Such synergies can be related to company processes (e.g., research and development, manufacturing, and distribution) or to personnel (e.g., experienced management, qualified engineers, and knowledgeable sales force).
 Based on the assessment of its portfolio of business units, the company could decide whether to grow, "harvest" (or draw cash from), or hold on to a particular business.

-Biocon's entrepreneurial approach to strategic management constantly seeks opportunities to make its offerings affordable and accessible to over a billion Source: ©Biocon, used with permission which determine its ability to take advantage of the identified opportunities.
+Portfolio management focuses on two types of factors: (1) opportunities presented by a particular industry or market and (2) the company's resources, which determine its ability to take advantage of the identified opportunities.
 Here, market opportunities are typically defined in terms of overall market/industry attractiveness factors such as its size, growth, and profitability.
 A company's resources, on the other hand, reflect its competitive position in the marketplace and are often measured in terms of factors such as strategic assets, core competencies, and market share.